 It is important that parents understand that the system of allocation of school places by the LA will mean that if, after applying the Admission Criteria, a child appears on the eligible list of their first preference school, then this is the place that will be offered.
 A candidate with Colyton Grammar School as a second or third preference, even if eligible by test score, cannot be offered a place if they are eligible for a school for which a higher preference has been indicated on the Common Application Form.Admission to Sixth Form from September 2018

-The Published Admission Number (PAN) for Year 12 in September 2018 is 155; this means we anticipate our total number of students for the year group being 155.
-Entry to the Sixth Form is not subject to coordination by the Local Authority.
+The Published Admission Number (PAN) for Year 12 in September 2018 is 30 (in addition to those students already in Year 11); this means we anticipate our total number of students for the year group being 155.

 There is no entrance exam to join the Colyton Grammar School Sixth Form, but external applicants need to fill in an online application form.
 Applications must be made directly to Colyton Grammar School.

 The admissions process for routine admission into Year 12 in 2018/19 begins in September 2017.
 Applications must be made to Colyton Grammar School and NOT to the Local Authority.
 The online application process will be made available from September 2017 and parents/students should expect to receive an acknowledgement of their application.

 Deadline for receipt of applications